 Additionally, immunity does not extend to individuals who were at the scene of an emergency because they were soliciting business or performing services for remuneration.

 In New Mexico, Good Samaritan laws also extend to medical professionals who offer assistance outside of their usual work settings.
-Medical professionals are protected from liability when they provide aid in emergencies, even if they are not within their regular practice environment.
+Medical professionals are protected from liability when they provide aid in emergencies, even if they are not within their regular practice environment unless they are receiving compensation for their services.

 Additionally, United States Border Patrol agents are held liable for their actions only to the extent a private person would be, and would be liable only for gross negligence when providing medical assistance in emergencies.